Albert Mayer (planner): Planning work

 Mayer was brought on to the Chandigarh project in 1949 because of his personal relationship with Nehru, who believed Indian engineers and architects would be unsuited to the task of town planning.
 During his work on the development and planning of the new capital city of Chandigarh, Mayer developed a superblock based-city threaded with green spaces which emphasized the cellular neighborhood and traffic segregation.
 His site plan used natural characteristics, using its gentle grade to promote drainage and rivers to orient the plan.
 Mayer discontinued his work on Chandigarh after developing a master plan from the city when his architect-partner Matthew Nowicki died in a plane crash in 1950.
-Government officials recruited Le Corbusier to succeed Mayer and Nowicki, who enlisted much of Mayer's original plan without attributing them to him.
+Government officials recruited Le Corbusier to succeed Mayer and Nowicki, who utilised many elements of Mayer's original plan without attributing them to him.

 After Mayer's work on Chandigarh he continued to plan new towns like Kitimat (British Columbia).
 At Nehru's behest, he was recruited by the Ford Foundation to lead development of the first post-colonial Delhi Master Plan in the last 1950s.
 The plan, intended for 1962, intended to decongest Old Delhi, increase density in the formerly British areas of New Delhi and Civil Lines, redistribute industrial development to peripheral areas, and designate space for new public and not-for-profit institutions.

-In 1961 Mayer retired at the age of 74.
+In 1961, Mayer retired at the age of 74.

 Albert Mayer was designated a National Planning Pioneer by the American Planning Association in 2000.